Standout Solo Presentations Coming to Melbourne Art Fair in 2025

 Pittock’s playful practice draws on the iconography and nostalgia of quotidian Australia.
 Hand-crafting the everyday ephemera and experiences of collective memory, Pittock’s works are humorous microcosms of the greater anxieties that face our world today.
 By creating tangible representations of transient objects and encounters, his visual language reminds the viewer to locate a constant in the fleeting, melding the timeless with the timely.

-At the Fair in 2025, MARS Gallery will present Your Lunch Is In The Fridge, showcasing a new series of Pittock’s unique ceramic shopping lists.
-Inspired by the real text on one anonymous, discarded shopping list recovered by Pittock, Your Lunch Is In the Fridge, reminds us of the universality of the mundane.
+At the Fair in 2025, MARS Gallery will present Poems and Portraits, showcasing a new series of Pittock’s unique ceramic shopping lists.
+Inspired by the real text on one anonymous, discarded shopping list recovered by Pittock, Poems and Portraits, reminds us of the universality of the mundane.

 Pittock has held solo exhibitions in Italy, Singapore and Aotearoa / New Zealand, as well as in many public institutions throughout Australia.
 His work has been a finalist in many prizes including the 2024 Sulman Prize at the Art Gallery of New South Wales and the 2024 Geelong Contemporary Art Prize at Geelong Gallery, and his artworks are included in many collections including Artbank, Bendigo Art Gallery, the University of Queensland and the National Gallery of Victoria.